 Real Estate Prices

 Flasher real estate is some of the most expensive in North Dakota, although Flasher house values don't compare to the most expensive real estate in the U.S.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Flasher is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Flasher is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Flasher is a city of managers, professionals and sales and office workers.
 There are especially a lot of people living in Flasher who work in management occupations (32.33%), teaching (21.05%) and sales jobs (9.77%).

 A relatively large number of people in Flasher telecommute to their jobs.
 Overall, about 12.40% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.